de-centralized-systems/sssmp/docs/Specification.md

 ## Abstract

-The document describes a secret sharing scheme with a particular focus on the use case of sharing random mnemonic phrases, as for example used within hierarchical deterministic wallets in context of cryptocurrencies.
+This document describes a secret sharing scheme with a particular focus on the use case of sharing random mnemonic phrases.
+For example, this scheme may be used within the context of hierarchical deterministic (HD) cryptocurrency wallets.
 With this focus in mind, this specification is designed to be fully compatible with existing encodings of mnemonic phrases, in particular [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 It can be used to split a given (already existing) BIP39 mnemonic phrase of 12, 15, 18, 21, or 24 words,